grpc/proposal/A100-client-side-weighted-round-robin-slow-start.md

 ### Weight Scaling During Warmup

-When an endpoint is first added or becomes ready after being in a non-ready state, it enters the warmup period.
+When an endpoint is ready after being in a non-ready state, it enters the warmup period.
 During this period, its weight will be scaled by a factor that increases non-linearly from `min_weight_percent` to 100% over the duration of `slow_start_window`.

 The scale factor is calculated as follows: